postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

    }
 ```

-This is a very simple example of creating an aspect that affects methods.
-It does illustrate though that creating aspects for your own custom use shouldn't be seen as a daunting task.
+This is a simple example of creating an aspect that affects methods.
+However, it does illustrate that creating aspects for your own custom use shouldn't be seen as a daunting task.

 The Metalama Documentation has a lot of information on [creating custom aspects](https://doc.postsharp.net/metalama/conceptual/aspects).

 <br>

-If you'd like to know more about Metalama in general then visit our [website](https://www.postsharp.net/metalama).
+If you'd like to learn more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).

 Why not join us on [Slack](https://www.postsharp.net/slack) where you can keep up with what's new and get answers to any technical questions that you might have.